Bismuth (BIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bismuth Historical Price

-According to the latest data gathered on Bismuth live price page, the current price of Bismuth is 0.01292967USD.
-The circulating supply of Bismuth(BIS) is 37.33M BIS , giving it a market capitalization of $482.62K.
+According to the latest data gathered on Bismuth live price page, the current price of Bismuth is 0.00949USD.
+The circulating supply of Bismuth(BIS) is 37.37M BIS , giving it a market capitalization of $354.62K.

 The Bismuth Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.